Frankston North

-Monterey Secondary College

-Monterey Secondary College was formed by the merger of Monterey High School and Monterey Technical School during the early 1990s.
-The merger was conducted to reduce the administrative and running costs for both schools.

-The High school that was on the corner of Monterey Boulevard and Forest Drive was closed, and the two were amalgamated on the site of the Technical school in Silvertop Avenue.
-The former High School site is now Monterey Community Park.

-The school is known for its successful participation in the Victorian Rock Eisteddfod Challenge, winning first prize during 1995 with their performance based on a Batman theme.
-The school is also known for its sporting achievements.

-Notable students include the local federal MP, Bruce Billson, football players Nathan Burke and Russell Greene, journalist Shaun Carney, and actress Jackie Woodburne.

 History

 Reserve created for preservation and growth of timber

 In 1853, a 42 sqmi 'run' of land, named "Balleymarong" edit was established and later acquired by Sir Andrew Clarke, surveyor general to the Colony of Victoria from 1853.
 Balleymarong's northern boundary was Eumemmering Creek (now the Patterson River).
 The southern boundary was Skye Road.
 Boundary Road (now McClelland Drive) was the eastern boundary with the western side boundary being Port Phillip Bay.

 The 1860 Victorian Land Act led to the sub-division and sale of land in Balleymarong.
 The Victorian Government reserved 3600 acre for various purposes.
 1370 acre was set aside 'For the Preservation and Growth of Timber'.

 Circa 1870, the inbound 'Clarke Reserve' was proposed as an alternative site for the Old Melbourne Cemetery.
 It was later agreed that an area at Springvale was a better site.
 The 'Clarke Reserve' was established in 1909 as a State Pine forest called the Frankston Pine Plantation.
 W.J.
 Hartland was appointed as Conservator in Charge.
 Pinus radiata was the most successful of the various species planted.
 A count taken of numbers revealed that over 1 million trees had been planted.

 James Brown was appointed as the second forest officer to the State Pine Plantation in the 1920s.
 A residence was built in Dandenong Road for him and his daughter by the Victorian Forest Commission.
 This house still exists.
 The last officer in charge of the State Pine Plantation was Harry Firth who lasted until 1956.